 New and simpler pricing

-Work underway to introduce a new and simpler pricing and promotions structure at PAK’nSAVE and New World.
+We have delivered on our commitments made to simplify pricing and promotions at PAK’nSAVE and New World.

 Moving away from promotions

 Moving away from the historical mix of promotions by introducing more products at everyday low pricing (EDLP).

 138 stores across the North Island currently have electronic shelf labels - and counting.

 We are actively working on continuous improvements